envato/rack-ecg/README.md

 }
 ```

-Because the `sequel` check operates on a per-connection bases, you can specify multiple Sequel databases to independently check, and provide a friendly name for disambiguation purposes:
+Because the `sequel` check operates on a per-connection basis, you can specify multiple Sequel databases to independently check, and provide a friendly name for disambiguation purposes:

 ```ruby
 use Rack::ECG, checks: [